5 Star Residential and Commercial Roofing

 Cracked or Bruised Shingles

-Hail impacts fracture the fiberglass mat beneath the surface granules.
-These cracks may not be visible from the ground, but they compromise the shingle's ability to shed water.
-Dark spots or soft areas when pressed indicate bruised shingles that will fail prematurely.
+Hail impacts fracture the fiberglass mat beneath the surface granules on standard architectural and 3-tab asphalt shingles.
+These cracks rarely show from the ground, but they compromise the shingle's ability to shed water.
+Dark spots or soft areas that give under thumb pressure are the classic UL 2218 bruise pattern, and these shingles will fail well before the warranty period ends.

 Granule Loss in Gutters

-After a hail storm, check your gutters and downspout outlets for excessive granule accumulation.
-Granules protect shingles from UV degradation, and their loss accelerates aging by several years.
-Heavy granule deposits after a storm are a strong indicator of widespread hail impact.
+After any hail event in Hail Alley, check your gutters and downspout outlets for excessive granule accumulation.
+The granules protect asphalt shingles from intense Texas Panhandle UV exposure, and once they are knocked loose the mat ages quickly.
+Heavy granule deposits at downspout outlets after a storm are a reliable signal of widespread impact across the field of the roof.

 Dented Gutters and Flashing